bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Clear
+- Partly Cloudy
 - 41% humidity
 - 7 mph wind
-- 21% cloud cover
+- 48% cloud cover
 - 34 AQI O3 🟩
 - 34 AQI PM2.5 🟩
 - 2.37 inches of rain and 0.33 inches of snow expected in the next 72 hours